 I once thought the holidays would be easier when I had my own family.
 I didn’t know that grandparents would have expectations about when they got to see their grandkids.
 I didn’t know that Christmas would still be shuffling back and forth between my parents’ homes hoping not to upset anyone.
 I didn’t know that I’d have to explain to my children for many years why I have two sets of parents.

 The author deserves credit for raising issues about the holidays that many children of divorce are unable to express.
-Because I was so young when my parents divorced, I don’t remember ever spending a Christmas as a family.
+Because I was so young when my parents divorced, I don’t remember ever spending a Christmas as a family, like moments where members go underneath the blanket with flashlight and sharing stories together.
 I spent nearly every holiday with my mom, except for two holidays that I spent at my father’s house (once as a child and the other as an adult), where I remember feeling homesick most of the time.
 It was only after I married and had children—when I experienced what Christmas in one home with two married parents is like through my children’s eyes—that I really began to grieve what I’d missed as a child.
 It is also when I realized what my own children were missing by not being able to experience the holidays with their married grandparents.

 The Federalist article is a stark reminder of the long-term effects of family breakdown: the child is not the only person who is hurt by a parents’ divorce; the repercussions extend into future generations, including into areas that most people don’t think about, like how families celebrate holidays and other special events for years to come.